 Betty credits her life’s longevity to her guilty pleasure love of junk food!

-What’s the key to Betty White’s incredible vitality and youthfulness as she approaches her centenarian?
-She attributes her longevity to an incredible guilty pleasure, her love of junk food.
-From Red Vines to hot dogs, French fries to Diet Coke, she regularly indulges in preservative-laced food.
+What was the key to Betty White’s incredible vitality and youthfulness?
+She attributed her longevity to an incredible guilty pleasure, her love of junk food.
+From Red Vines to hot dogs, French fries to Diet Coke, she regularly indulged in preservative-laced food.
 She’s speculated it may be the actual preservatives keeping her in such good shape!

 But her wayward loves don’t stop at food.
-She’s also obsessed with Robert Redford.
-Despite her more than 110 television and film credits, she’s never had the opportunity to work with him, although she speaks of him often.
-She also never misses the chance to flirt with younger men, like Piers Morgan, Jason Momoa, and Alec Baldwin, to name a few.
-As White demonstrates, there’s something to be said for staying young at heart!
+She was also obsessed with Robert Redford.
+Despite her more than 110 television and film credits, she never had the opportunity to work with him, although she spoke of him often.
+She also never missed the chance to flirt with younger men, like Piers Morgan, Jason Momoa, and Alec Baldwin, to name a few.
+As White always demonstrated, there’s something to be said for staying young at heart!